-- Have special educational needs (SEN) or disabilities or health conditions (see section 11) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - · Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 13) - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated
+- .
+Have special educational needs and/or disabilities (SEND) or health conditions (see section 10) - .
+Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - .
+Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - .
+Are asylum seekers - .
+Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing or absent from education for prolonged periods and/or repeat occasions - .
+Whose parent/carer has expressed an intention to remove them from school to be home educated